-Container-Optimized OS is the default node OS Image in Container Engine and the default node OS image for a Kubernetes deployment on Google Cloud Platform.
-See the Container Engine Quickstart for more information on using Container-Optimized OS with Container Engine.
+Container-Optimized OS is the default node OS Image in Kubernetes Engine and other Kubernetes deployments on Google Cloud Platform.
+See the Kubernetes Engine Quickstart for more information on using Container-Optimized OS with Kubernetes Engine.

 Use cases for Container-Optimized OS

-- You need support for Docker containers or Kubernetes with minimal setup.
+- You need support for containers or Kubernetes with minimal setup.

 - You need an operating system that has a small footprint and is security hardened for containers.